prebid/prebid.github.io/dev-docs/publisher-api-reference.md

 **Video via s2sConfig**

-Supporting video through the Server-to-Server route can be done by providing a couple of extra arguments on the `extPrebid`. e.g.
+Supporting video through the Server-to-Server route can be done by providing a couple of extra arguments on the `extPrebid` object. e.g.

 {% highlight js %}
 pbjs.setConfig({